 If that is the case, then look for options with low or minimum investment requirements.
 Keep in mind that once you’ve crossed the minimum investment threshold, you can continue to add to your investment in smaller contributions.

 Depending on what brokerage platform you are using, there may be an account minimum that is separate from the investment minimums.
 An account minimum is how much you need to have available in your account.

 Some platforms have no account minimums, while others require fairly large minimums.
 Consider your ability to maintain your investments above the minimum account balance.
 Personally, I started out with a brokerage firm that didn’t have an account minimum.

 Although index funds generally have lower than the actively managed funds, there are still expenses to consider across index funds.
 You can determine how much fees will impact your long term return by comparing expense ratios.

 Expense ratios are calculated based on a percentage of the value of your portfolio on an annual basis.
 You will find a range of expense ratios available.
 Some index funds even promise a 0% expense ratio.
 A small difference in this percentage can make a big difference in your long-term investment returns.

 Should you start investing with index funds?

-Index funds can be a good way to start investing.
+Index funds can be a good way to start investing if you only have a little money.
 Once you’ve learned how index funds work, you can move forward with your investment goals more confidently.